Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: Shallow Water Problems

 Step 2,

 Step 3,

 with $p=g(h^{2}-H^{2})$.

+After Step 1, the calculation graph generated in this step will be destroyed and only the value of $\Delta U_{i}^{*}$ will be retained.
+This step does not involve backpropagation.
+After Step 2, only the calculation graphs that generate $\frac{{{\partial }^{2}}{p}}{\partial {{x}_{i}}\partial {{x}_{i}}}$ and $h$ are retained.
+After Step 3, only the calculation graph of $u_{i}$ is retained.
+Only parameters related to the retained computational graph can participate in backpropagation.

+Solitary waves, also known as solitons, are localized waves that maintain their shape and speed as they propagate through a medium.
+Unlike most waves, which disperse and lose energy as they travel, solitary waves can travel long distances without changing their shape or size.
+Solitary waves have many practical applications, including in optical communications, where they can be used to transmit information without distortion or attenuation, and in oceanography, where they can help to model and predict the behavior of ocean waves.

-The propagation process of solitary wave in a flat-bottomed flume has an accurate solution, which can be used to verify the correctness of the method.
-The wave height and velocity of solitary waves do not change in the propagation process in the flat-bottomed flume.
-In order to make the problem more complex, we calculate solitary wave's propagation process onto a shelving beach, shown in Fig. \ref{FIG:3}.
-Solitary wave's propagation process \cite{ref16} can be approximately expressed as:
+The propagation process of a solitary wave in a flat-bottomed flume has an accurate solution, which can be used to verify the correctness of the method.
+In this case, the wave height and velocity of solitary waves do not change during the propagation process in the flat-bottomed flume.

+To make the problem more complex, we can compute the propagation process of solitary waves onto a shelving beach, as shown in Fig. \ref{FIG:3}.
+The propagation process of a solitary wave \cite{ref16} can be approximately expressed as:

-with $u_{2}(x,y,t)=0$ and $C=\sqrt{gh\left( 1+H/h \right)}$.
+with $u_{2}(x,y,t)=0$, $a=0.1$, $\eta =h-H$ and $C=\sqrt{gh\left( 1+H/h \right)}$.
 Set $g=1.0$, so $C\approx 1.0$.
 It should be pointed out that the above equation is its approximate expression.
 But regardless of whether the equation is correct or not, this method can always derive the solution that meets the priori information and shallow-water equations.